rust-gamedev/rust-gamedev.github.io/content/news/049/index.md

 - The game is now better optimized to run smoothly on the Steam Deck.
 - Some of the textures have been revamped and are now slightly more detailed.
 - The animations of the character portraits have been improved.
-- Several minor quality of life improvements like the ability to sprint have been made.
+- Several minor quality-of-life improvements like the ability to sprint have been made.
 - A basic egui-based crash reporter will now be displayed when the game process ends unexpectedly.